Windows is one of the most popular operating systems in the world and is closely associated with PC hardware.

 Original Equipment Manufacturer Licensing

-Original Equipment Manufacturer (OEM) licensing is the type of license that’s associated with your PC.
-Manufacturers commonly make this license readily available for everyone who purchases their devices.
+Original Equipment Manufacturer (OEM) licensing is the type that’s associated with your PC.
+Manufacturers commonly make it readily available for everyone who purchases their devices.

 A reasonably modern PC should come with an OEM-licensed copy of Windows 8.1 or higher out of the box.